nanoporetech/dorado/README.md

 ## Running

-To run Dorado, download a model and point it to POD5 files.
-Fast5 files are supported but will not be as performant.
+To run Dorado, download a model and point it to POD5 files _(Fast5 files are supported but will not be as performant)_.

 ```
 $ dorado download --model dna_r10.4.1_e8.2_260bps_hac@v4.0.0